stsquad/emacs_chrome/README.md

 The extension packages native elisp version that can be run inside GNU Emacs itself, just follow the instructions from the options page of the extension.
 It has been known to work with GNU Emacs and Aquamacs (MacOS); it is presently not compatible with XEmacs.
+You can also install edit-server.el via MELPA:

+    M-x package-install edit-server

 Other example edit servers can be found at the project homepage.
 There is no reason why other server scripts could not spawn other editors